Mocha Souffle Chocolate Cupcakes

 - Fold 1/3 of the beaten eggs into the chocolate and butter mixture.

 - Fold remaining eggs into the mixture and blend well.

 - Add the espresso powder and blend well.

 - Carefully pour the batter into the ramekins, filling to about 3/4 full.

 - Place filled ramekins into a high-sided pan and add warm water until it reaches about 1/3 up the side of the ramekins.

-- Cover pan with foil and then bake for 10 minutes.
-The ‘cupcakes’ should have risen and have a slight sheen showing they have been baked.
+- Cover the pan with foil and then bake for 10 minutes.
+The ‘cupcakes’ should have risen and had a slight sheen showing they have been baked.
 If they are still gooey on top, leave in oven uncovered for about 2 minutes.

 - Remove the pan from the oven, uncover if you haven’t already done so, remove the ramekins from the water, and cool on a rack for 30 to 45 minutes.